Spin23/Optimize_J1J3_model/README.md

 Expected energy regimes:
-        In the follwowing let eps = 1/n and delta the given material parameter.
+        In the following, let eps = 1/n and delta the given material parameter.

   1. Ferromagnet if delta**0.5 < eps:
      Constant spin field with energy delta**2 and no vortices